szobov/szobov.github.io/_drafts/debugging-segfaults-with-sanitizers.md

 ### Infinite loop / long runs

-Another issue which could happens with C++ code -- is infinite loops.
-Because people not always use modern [range-based for loop](https://en.cppreference.com/w/cpp/language/range-for), but instead use raw pointers or iterators, it could sometimes hangs your program without any feedback.
-I also got such behaviour with mentioned above **CGAL** lib.
+Another issue that could happen with C++ code -- is infinite loops.
+Because people do not always use modern [range-based for loop](https://en.cppreference.com/w/cpp/language/range-for) but instead use raw pointers or iterators, it could sometimes hang your program without any feedback.
+I also got such behavior with mentioned above **CGAL** lib.

-But with debugger it deadly simple to find whats going on, just run your program under debugger and send it an interruption signal with `Ctrl + C`.
+But with the debugger it's deadly simple to find what's going on, just run your program under the debugger and send it an interruption signal with `Ctrl + C`.
 For example, **lldb** will catch it, stop the program in this broken loop, where you can check the pointers or other variables, affecting the iterations.

 ## Sanitizers

-Some time ago people realized that in C++ you can override almost everything, and what if we can do an implementation of memory, address or others accessors, which will control of the wrong behaviour.
+Some time ago people realized that in C++ you can override almost everything, and what if we can do an implementation of memory, address, or other accessors, which will control the wrong behavior.
 It's how [sanitizers](https://github.com/google/sanitizers) came to life (before them at least [Valgrind](https://www.valgrind.org) already exists).
-Sanitizers can control the errors like use-after-free, double-free and etc, which are often cause segfaults we want to debug.
-The usage of sanitizers is very-very good practice in general, but right now I don't want to explain you all details.
-You can read about it on internet on slides like this [one](https://www.slideshare.net/sermp/sanitizer-cppcon-russia).
+Sanitizers can control the errors like use-after-free, double-free and etc, which often cause segfaults we want to debug.
+The usage of sanitizers is very-very good practice in general, but right now I don't want to explain to you all details.
+You can read about it on the internet on slides like this [one](https://www.slideshare.net/sermp/sanitizer-cppcon-russia).

-Let's look again on the similar program which cause a segfault, but we'll now compile it with address sanitizer before.
+Let's look again at the similar program which causes a segfault, but we'll now compile it with address sanitizer before.
-Because I don't want to change CMake files, I'll just pass required options in command line:
+Because I don't want to change CMake files, I'll just pass the required options in the command line:
 ```shell
 $ cmake -S . -B build_debug -DCMAKE_BUILD_TYPE=RelWithDebInfo -DCMAKE_CXX_FLAGS="-fsanitize=address  -fsanitize=leak -g" -DCMAKE_C_FLAGS="-fsanitize=address  -fsanitize=leak -g" -DCMAKE_EXE_LINKER_FLAGS="-fsanitize=address  -fsanitize=leak" -DCMAKE_MODULE_LINKER_FLAGS="-fsanitize=address  -fsanitize=leak"
 ```
-After build if I'll re-run the program, the output will be quite cumbersome, but with some pieces of useful information:
+After a build, if I'll re-run the program, the output will be quite cumbersome, but with some pieces of useful information:

 ```shell
 =================================================================